The remake's website seems to be gleefully continuing this tradition.

 To answer the question about the simulation of a gynecologist, Alice is using her VR module to imagine the pregnancy she's not allowed to have being aboard the ship.
 Maybe.
 We conspicuously never see her break character or take off the module.
-And there are a lot of unncessarily details: magazines, waiting room, that make her seem less in control of the program.
-In essense, it's a question that may never be answered.
+And there are a lot of unnecessarily details: magazines, waiting room, that make her seem less in control of the program.
+In essence, it's a question that may never be answered.

 We Are Klang is generally surreal, but balanced with 'realistic' comedy.
 Alien, the last episode of series one, however, is essentially a sci-fi/fantasy hybrid and ends on a borderline Gainax Ending.

 Farscape has "Won't Get Fooled Again": Crichton is suddenly on Earth again, having apparently crashed his module and never gone through the wormhole...except he starts to see his crew mates around, acting extremely out of character, and no one seems to notice that they're, well, aliens.
 It just gets weirder from there, involving Rygel in bondage, D'Argo as a Camp Gay, repeated recurrences of Crichton's dead mother, Crais as a high-heels wearing police officer, and Scorpius trying to get Crichton to pay attention to him.
 It's eventually revealed that Crichton was kidnapped by a Scarran who's been frying his brain in order to get the information Scorpius wants out of his head.
 Also, there are two Scorpius in the illusion, because one of them is... something else.

 You can just stop at Farscape.
 The series as a whole dipped into this so often that Crichton himself lampshaded it in a late episode when he realized their minds were being toyed with by the alien of the week.